Patterson (radio series): Main characters

 Amy Spade (Maggie Steed) Another member of the English department.
 She has an identity problem - last year, she was known as Felicity Scott.
 She is keen to get most of the male faculty into bed, but no one is interested.
 Nevertheless, she feels entitled to moralise about others, so she spends much of her time spying on people and then sending them anonymous poison pen letters assembled from words and phrases cut out of newspapers.

 Melissa (Maureen Lipman) Another colleague, described by Victor as "honeypot of the senior common room, toast of the troops" and less politely by Amy as "that randy bitch!"
 She is a voracious man-eater who appears to have had designs on Patterson from the moment she learned he was joining the department.
 The attraction is clearly mutual - when she suggests to him during their first meeting that his home life must make for divided loyalties, he is pointedly quick to concur.

 Mary (Francis Jeater) The loyal department secretary who has a propensity for steaming open people's mail and then telling them precise details of the contents as she hands it over, adding, "I didn't open it."

 Cuthbertson (Richard O'Callaghan) Patterson's next-door neighbour who has also been newly recruited by the university as custodian of the issue desk of the library.
 He is a nerdy, obsessive health freak to whom Patterson takes an instant dislike, not least of all because he is clearly very taken with Jane.

 Probity (Jack May) The university porter.
 A proud old man with a very affected manner of speaking - not only does he habitually drop his aitches but he also insists on inserting additional ones ahead of words beginning with vowels.

 Mrs Vice-Chancellor (Irene Prador) The Vice-Chancellor's wife.
 She is a crashing bore who cannot resist telling everyone at every opportunity that she is Viennese and regaling them with tedious, long-winded anecdotes about her days as an opera singer.

 Bannerji (Tariq Yunus) An Indian student who obtained his place at the university via the British Council.
 He is extremely keen to discuss the contemporary British novel, only Patterson's specialism is poetry so he keeps making excuses or avoiding him altogether.

 Valerie (Leueen Willoughby) An American student on a year abroad who is rather voluble.
-However, unlike Banneerji, Patterson is only too keen to make time for her, principally because she is attractive, doesn't wear a bra, is sexually liberated and into older men.
+However, unlike Banneerji, Patterson is only too keen to make time for her, principally because she is attractive, does not wear a bra, is sexually liberated and into older men.